glue-viz/glue-qt/doc/customizing_guide/custom_viewer.rst

 -----------------
 The shot chart example used decorators to define custom plot functions.
-However, if your used to writing classes you can also subclass :class:`~glue.viewers.custom.qt.custom_viewer.CustomViewer` directly.
+However, if your used to writing classes you can also subclass :class:`~glue_qt.viewers.custom.custom_viewer.CustomViewer` directly.
 The code is largely the
 same:

 .. literalinclude:: scripts/bball_viewer_class.py